dsaipe/python_blog/first_draft.md

 For my Twitter dashboard, I want a plot that will show how different factors affect the number of interactions a tweet receives.
 I also want a table that will show the most recent tweets posted by [@jumping_uk](https://www.twitter.com/jumping_uk).
 Above the table, I want to have a piece of text saying how many tweets are being viewed.
 For this, I will be using `ui.output_plot()`, `ui.output_table()`, and `ui.output_text()` respectively - like I said, guessable.
 The only argument required for an output function is the `id`, which we will call later, in the server function.

 Now we will choose some inputs.
 I want the user to be able to change the x-axis variable on the plot so they can see how each factor affects interactions.
 For this, I'll use `ui.input_select()`.
 This gives a drop down menu where the user will choose one option.
 I'll also add `ui.input_numeric()`, so the user can choose how many tweets they want to see in the table.
 We can also use `ui.input_checkbox_group()` so the user can choose which factors they want to see in the table.
-This input I'll wrap in `ui.panel_conditional()`, so that it only appears if a certain condition is satisfied (in our case if the user chooses to view any tweets at all).
+This input I will wrap in `ui.panel_conditional()`, so that it only appears if a certain condition is satisfied (in our case if the user chooses to view any tweets at all).
 All input functions require:

   - `id`: which we will use to call our inputs in the server function
   - `label`: what the input will be labelled as to the viewer.